 CRF (2013).
 UNFCCC AWG-KP Submissions 2013.
 Common Reporting Format.

-Croatia (2012).
+Government of Croatia (2012a).
 Information by Parties included in Annex I listed in annex 1 to decision 1/CMP.7 on their quantified emission limitation or reduction objectives for the second commitment period under the Kyoto Protocol

-Croatia (2012).
+Government of Croatia (2012b).
 Submission to the Ad-Hoc Working Group on Further Commitments for Annex I Parties under the Kyoto Protocol (AWG-KP): Information by Parties included in Annex I listed in annex 1 to decision 1/CMP.7 on their quantified emission limitation or reduction objectives for the second commitment period under the Kyoto Protocol, 30 April 2012